ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 - ![#fef2c0](https://placehold.it/15/fef2c0/000000?text=+) `Type: Information`
   - The issue is a blob of information for users by an engineer of the team.
 - ![#fef2c0](https://placehold.it/15/fef2c0/000000?text=+) `Type: Question`
-  - The issue is more of a question than a request for new features or a report of broken features, but can sometimes lead to further discussion or changes of confusing or incongruous behavior or documentation.
+  - The issue is more of a question than a request for new features or a report of broken features.
 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Type: Good First Contribution`
   - The issue appears to have a simple solution.
 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Type: Standards`
   - The issue reports problems with the compliance of contribution guidelines or code standards.

-**Difficulty:**
+**Difficulty**
 - ![#e11d21](https://placehold.it/15/e11d21/000000?text=+) `Difficulty: Challenging`
   - The issue requires extensive understanding of the code base.
 - ![#ff9900](https://placehold.it/15/ff9900/000000?text=+) `Difficulty: Advanced`